Jessica Day George

-Jessica Day George is an American author who lives in Utah.
+Jessica Day George (born October 11, 1976) is an American author who lives in Utah.
 She is a New York Times bestselling author of Young Adult fantasy novels, and she received the 2007 Whitney Award for Best Book by a New Author for Dragon Slippers.
 Having attended Brigham Young University (BYU), George is a member of the Church of Jesus Christ of Latter-day Saints.

 Biography

 Jessica Day George was raised in Idaho.
 She later majored in Humanities and Comparative Literature at BYU.
 George also studied German, Norwegian, and Old Norse at BYU; she studied these languages so she could read Viking sagas in the original written language.
 Before she began writing full-time, she worked as a librarian and a bookseller.

 Her first publishing offer came from Bloomsbury Publishing for her first draft of Dragon Slippers.
 Dragon Slippers was published in 2007; she still continues to write for Bloomsbury Publishing.
 George also runs the website "Bookshop Talk", where she organizes and posts book reviews written by bloggers.
 George has been the keynote speaker for writer's workshops and teen writing conference.
 In 2009, George was profiled in the bimonthly periodical magazine Mormon Artist.